Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dro's strength is his versatility on the left wing.

-Dro's strength lies in his versatility on the left flank - where he can play as a winger or an attacking midfielder with his right foot.
-His confident demeanor, technical ability and tactical vision have led to Hansi Flick immediately giving him a chance on this tour, despite Barca's star-studded squad, especially after the arrival of Marcus Rashford.
+Dro’s strength lies in his versatility on the left flank, where he can play as a winger or an attacking midfielder with his right foot.
+His confident demeanor, technical ability and tactical vision have led to Hansi Flick immediately giving him a chance on this tour, despite Barca’s current star-studded squad, especially after the arrival of Marcus Rashford.

 Even if he doesn’t make it to the first team, Dro will continue to be honed under Juliano Belletti at Barca Atletic.
-This further reinforces the view that La Masia is not out of “gold mine”.
-Dro’s first steps are a testament to the perfect combination of natural talent and a standard training environment.
+This further reinforces the view that La Masia is not yet out of the “gold mine”.
+Dro’s first steps are proof of the perfect combination of natural talent and a standard training environment.

-Football has never been the number one sport in the Philippines, but whenever a player of Filipino descent shines in Europe, pride is felt.
-Local media even called Dro’s recruitment a “fantasy dream”, but just hearing his name in La Liga is enough to make them feel like “a part of their blood” is flowing in the top-flight football stream.
+Football has never been the number one sport in the Philippines, but whenever a player of Filipino origin shines in Europe, pride is felt.
+Local media even called Dro’s recruitment a “fantasy dream”, but just hearing his name in La Liga is enough to make them feel like “a part of their blood” is flowing in the top football stream.

 Dro is at a crucial crossroads in his career.
 While the prospect of playing for the Philippines seems unlikely, the affection of his mother's homeland is undeniable.
-With Barca rejuvenating rapidly, Dro's name not only brings hope to Camp Nou but also an inspiring story about the power of dreams - from La Masia to the footballing hearts of Manila.
+In the context of Barca's strong rejuvenation, the name Dro not only brings hope to Camp Nou but also an inspiring story about the power of dreams - from La Masia to the football-loving hearts of Manila.

 Source: https://znews.vn/barca-tim-thay-bau-vat-philippines-chi-biet-nguoc-nhin-post1571132.html